Support when the person we care for dies

 It’s important to acknowledge that not all of us have had a good relationship with the person we care for.
 Relationships can be complicated, and when we throw in the intensity of what a caring role can bring, then feelings can be amplified.

 And how this plays out after their death can be challenging for us.
-It can be helpful to know we're not on our own if we had some negative feelings towards the person we cared for.
+It can be helpful to know we're not on our own if we had negative feelings towards the person we cared for.

 How do we deal with our feelings when the person we care for dies?